BlueG15/BlueG15/README.md

 - Built several discord bots that are now currntly down due to hosting issues
 - Built some demos in pure html/css/js -> see repo projectsHistory
 - Built a game server based on socket with postgres SQL integration -> see repo battleshipv2
+- Learnt and applid some Traditional AI applications like linear regression, neural network, HMM, Random forest, Bayes network
+- Built an HMM network to predict weather

 Currently looking for remote working job oportunities